 - 1 15-ounce can black beans, rinsed and drained

-- Preheat your oven to 375°F. Spray an 8-inch by 8-inch baking dish with non-stick cooking spray and set aside.
+- Preheat your oven to 350°F. Spray an 8-inch by 8-inch baking dish with non-stick cooking spray and set aside.

-- Combine the black beans, applesauce, dairy-free milk, eggs, and vanilla extract in a food processor or high-speed blender.
-Process on high until the ingredients are combined.
+- Combine the black beans, nut butter, applesauce, maple syrup, vanilla extract, flour, cocoa powder, baking soda, and baking powder in a food processor or high-speed blender.
+Process on high until the ingredients are combined (about 30-45 seconds).

 - Serve warm or chilled.
 Store any leftovers in the refrigerator.